rissandimo/JavaFX-Bank-Application/README.md

 All the information gets saved to MySQL on the localhost.

 Libraries that I used:
-JFoenix - This was used to get a rich and modern look the the application.
+JFoenix - Used to get a rich and modern look the the application.